 Loyalty programs are a great way for companies to motivate people to return and buy again and again.
-Customers will continue subscribing or purchasing especially when they can earn points that are redeemable for products and services they perceive as
+Customers continue to subscribe and purchase when they can earn points that are redeemable for products and services they perceive as

 valuable.
-It is the basis of how many consumers choose airlines, hotels, restaurants, credit cards and much more on the basis of these programs.
+Many consumers choose airlines, hotels, restaurants, credit cards and much more on the basis of these programs.

-While a good loyalty program can drive retention, it can also be the cause of lost customers if there are pain points incurred throughout the journey.
-For a loyalty program to be effective, every interaction, from registering for the program, checking point values, redeeming points and getting help needs to be simple and easy.
-I recently faced a situation that was the complete opposite.
-Though frustrating at the moment, it did provide good CX learnings.
+While a good loyalty program can drive retention, it can cause customers to leave if they encounter pain points throughout the journey.
+For a loyalty program to be effective, every interaction, from registering for the program, checking point values, redeeming points and getting help, must be simple and easy.

 *All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.